SEAN: Mid-April, and manga shipments are still, mostly, normal.

 Three debuts from Seven Seas.
 The first is a digital-first light novel, Adachi and Shimamura.
 This yuri series has been long requested, and fans should be happy.
 I believe its plot is Story A.

 Fragtime is a done in one omnibus, which ran (oh dear) in Akita Shoten’s Champion Tap! (which I guess is when your work is not good enough for Champion Red) and is about (oh dear) a girl who stops time to look at her classmates’ panties.
 It’s hard to have lower expectations for this than I do.

 MICHELLE: Ugh.
 Although, if they’re licensing Akita Shoten titles, maybe I should whine at them about Iruma-kun…

-MELINDA: Seven Seas has really come a long way.
+MJ: Seven Seas has really come a long way.
 This feels like old times, and not in a great way.

 SEAN: Goodbye My Rose Garden (Sayonara Rose Garden) easily wins the “if I can only buy one yuri title” sweepstakes this week, and ran in Mag Garden’s MAGxiv.
 A young noblewoman begs her maid to kill her, and they grow closer as a result.
 It sounds quite good.

 ASH: This one seems more up my alley.

 SEAN: Also out from Seven Seas: Ghostly Things 2, Himouto!
 Umaru-chan 9, the 6th light novel of How a Realist Hero Rebuilt the Kingdom (print), Mushoku Tensei’s 5th light novel (print), and My Room Is a Dungeon Rest Stop 2.